michael0liver/til/python/try-connect-to-host-port-for-max-time.md

 # Wait for port to open on host

-I was using PostgreSQL inside by Python application and wanted to wait a specific length of time for the database to become available before giving up.
+I was using PostgreSQL inside a Python application and wanted to wait a specific length of time for the database to become available before giving up.

+I built a reusable function (async) function for this:

 ```python
 import asyncio